-1. Behaviour change requires a shift in world view.
+Behaviour change requires a shift in world view

 A person's ability to express themselves fully and perform at their best is severely weakened when they do things that compromise their own and others’ integrity.

-When a person’s integrity is compromised they will experience being impaired by incomplete relationships, conversations and tasks that divert their energy and focus away from effective performance.
-It's like a black hole that sucks away their strength and power.
+When a person’s integrity is compromised they will experience their energy and focus being diverted away from effective performance.

 We are all constrained within a comfort zone and when shunted outside of it by something new, challenging or unexpected we behave in compulsive, sometimes unconscious, yet often predictable ways to get ourselves back to our comfort zone.

-In working through each of these four principles the learning process revolves, in an ever ascending helix, through the four phases of:
+In working through each of these four principles the learning process revolves, in an ever-ascending cycle, through the four phases of ARCA:

 Awareness: Becoming aware of blind spots and barriers.